HassanSajjad-302/solution5/README.md

 This does dry-run build with verbose output and saves it in ```ninja-nv.txt``` file.
 In this output, I replaced all instances of ```-std:c++17``` with ```-std:c++20```.
 And removed all instances of ```/showIncludes ``` to keep the output clean.
-This file is also copied in this repo.
+You can see contents of it in this repo.
 Then I built the project to create all the required directories, otherwise the commands outputted in the ```ninja-nv.txt``` would not work.
-Now, I compiled the ```main.cpp``` and copied the generated executable in the build-dir.
+Now, I compiled the ```main.cpp``` and ran the generated exe in the build-dir.
-I ran the test exe.
 You can see the sample output in ```llvm-output.txt```.
 The executable reads the ```ninja-nv.txt``` file, and weeds out all other commands except the compiler-commands.